CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/custom-images.md

 ## Image Sharing Between Projects

-There are two ways sharing an OpenStack Glance image among projects, using `shared` or `community` image visibility.
+There are two ways of sharing an OpenStack Glance image among projects, using `shared` or `community` image visibility.

 ### Shared Image Approach

-Image sharing allows you to share your image between different projects and then it is possible to launch instances from that image in those projects with other collaborators etc. As mentioned in a section about CLI, you will need to use your OpenStack credentials from ```openrc``` or ```cloud.yaml``` file.
+Image sharing allows you to share your image between different projects and then it is possible to launch instances from that image in those projects with other collaborators, etc. As mentioned in a section about CLI, you will need to use your OpenStack credentials from the `openrc` or `cloud.yaml` file.

 Then to share an image you need to know its ID, which you can find with the command:

 ```
 openstack image show <name_of_image>
 ```

-where ```name_of_image``` is the name of the image you want to share.
+where `name_of_image` is the name of the image you want to share.

 After that, you will also have to know the ID of the project you want to share your image with.
-If you do not know the ID of that project you can use the following command, which can help you find it:
+If you do not know the ID of that project you can use the following command:

 ```
 openstack project list | grep <name_of_other_project>
 ```

-where ```<name_of_project>``` is the name of the other project.
+where `<name_of_project>` is the name of the other project.
 Its ID will show up in the first column.

-Now all with the necessary IDs, you can share your image.
-First, you need to set an attribute of the image to `shared` by the following command:
+Now with all the necessary IDs, you can share your image.
+First, you need to set an attribute of the image to `shared`:

 ```
 openstack image set --shared <image_ID>
 ```

-And now you can share it with your project by typing this command:
+And now you can share it with your project:

 ```
 openstack image add project <image_ID> <ID_of_other_project>
 ```

-where ```ID_of_other_project``` is the ID of the project you want to share the image with.
+where `ID_of_other_project` is the ID of the project you want to share the image with.

-Now you can check if the user of the other project accepted your image by command:
+Now you can check if the user of the other project accepted your image:

 ```
 openstack image member list <image_ID>
 ```

-If the other user did not accept your image yet, the status column will contain the value: ```pending```.
+If the other user did not accept your image yet, the status column will contain the value: `pending`.

 **Accepting shared image**

-To accept a shared image you need to know ```<image_ID>``` of the image that the other person wants to share with you.
-To accept shared image to your project you need to use the following command:
+To accept a shared image you need to know `<image_ID>` of the image that the other person wants to share with you.
+To accept a shared image to your project, use the following command:

 ```
 openstack image set --accept <image_ID>
 ```

 You can then verify that by listing your images:

 ```
 openstack image list | grep <image_ID>
 ```

 **Unshare shared image**

-As an owner of the shared image, you can check all projects that have access to the shared image by the following command:
+As an owner of the shared image, you can check all projects that have access to the shared image:

 ```
 openstack image member list <image_ID>
 ```

-When you find ```<ID_project_to_unshare>``` of project, you can cancel the access of that project to the shared image by command:
+When you find `<ID_project_to_unshare>` of the project, you can cancel the access of that project to the shared image:

 ```
 openstack image remove project <image ID> <ID_project_to_unshare>
 ```